Codecademy/docs/content/javascript/concepts/arrays/terms/includes/includes.md

 - It will not work if the provided `index` is greater than the length of the array.
 Instead, `false` will be returned.
 - If the `index` is less than or equal to 0, the entire array will be searched.
 - By itself, this method isn't suitable for nested array and should be used with the `.flat()` and/or [`.find()`](https://www.codecademy.com/resources/docs/javascript/arrays/find) methods.

-For objects, `.includes()` only returns `true` for references of the same object.
-Even checking against an object literal with the same property-value pairs will yield `false`.
+- For objects, `.includes()` only returns `true` for references of the same object (even checking against an object with the same property-value pairs returns `false`).

 ## Example